-Capital assets like land and building appreciate in value over a period of time and can attract huge capital gains when sold.
-However, income tax laws provide many tax sops to the individuals that can help them in reducing their total tax liabilities.
+Capital assets like land and building appreciate in value over a period of time.
+And can attract huge capital gains when sold.
+However, Section 54 EC of the income tax laws provides many tax sops to the individuals.
+That can help them in reducing their total tax liabilities.

 For example, if you are using your entire sales proceeds in purchasing or constructing a new house property then you are exempted from paying any tax on capital gains.
 But there are certain conditions that have to be met in order to be eligible for availing exemption.